leleliu008/ndk-pkg-prefab-aar-maven-repo/README.md

 # ndk-pkg-prefab-aar-maven-repo
-A Maven Repository for the commonly used google prefab AARs that was created by [ndk-pkg](https://github.com/leleliu008/ndk-pkg)
+A Maven Repository for the commonly used google prefab AARs that were created by [ndk-pkg](https://github.com/leleliu008/ndk-pkg)

 ## configure with Android Gradle Plugin Kotlin DSL